Donna Cariaga: Career

-In her college days Donna joined theater so she can support her expenses in school.
-Being an introvert, she became one of the best products of Tanghalang SLU, the performing theater arts organization of Saint Louis University in Baguio City.
+In her college days, Donna joined theater so she can support her expenses in school.
+Despite being an introvert, she became one of the best products of Tanghalang SLU, the performing theater arts organization of Saint Louis University in Baguio City.

 She had no intention of joining a theater but eventually grew to loving it.
-She giving up her dream of becoming an actor but she became one after winning in Funny One she explore the field of acting.
+She gave up her dream of becoming an actor but she became such after winning in Funny One and explored the field of acting.

-Before she wins the Funny One segment on It's Showtime, she was doing extra in Forevermore a Philippine television drama where she have an acting scene with Liza Soberano because it was shot in Baguio City.
+Before she wins the Funny One segment on It's Showtime, she was doing extra in Forevermore, a Philippine television drama where she have an acting scene with Liza Soberano because it was shot in Baguio City.